Last Updated on 13/08/2025

 5. Combining Traditional and Digital Marketing

 Nevertheless, traditional techniques still have a place in real estate alongside digital marketing.
 Marketing techniques such as open houses, distribution of brochures, and networking with people at local events can complement online activities.
-A mix of these gives a good marketing approach because each one will appeal to different client preferences.

-Such can be the case whereby a digital ad campaign drives traffic to an open house event, while testimonials from an open house event are shared on your social media channels to build credibility.
-Direct mail campaigns also work great, especially in the case of targeting high-value properties or specific neighborhoods.
+Such can be the case where a digital ad campaign drives traffic to an open house event.
+In contrast, testimonials from the event are shared on your social media channels to build credibility.

 6. Measuring Success in Real Estate Marketing